Dutch prenatal care

 It is reassuring to know that you can always change your midwife during your pregnancy if it does not click, or you feel that your birth plan cannot be carried out as you want.

-If there are medical reasons for it, the midwife will refer you to the obstetrician who will supervise all phases of care and the delivery will take place in a hospital.
+If there are medical reasons for it, the midwife will refer you to the gynaecologist who will supervise all phases of care and the delivery will take place in a hospital.